oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 element as a quick fix.
 ]

-=== Product Version Range without vers
+=== Product Version Range without VERS
 <product-version-range-without-vers>
-For each element of type `$['$defs'].branches_t` with `category` of `product_version_range` it MUST be tested that the value of `name` indicates that the product version range is using vers.
+For each element of type `$['$defs'].branches_t` with `category` of `product_version_range` it MUST be tested that the value of `name` indicates that the product version range is using VERS.

 #quote(block: true)[
-Compliance with the vers specification itself is enforced via test
+Compliance with the VERS specification itself is enforced via test
 #link(<product-version-range-rules>)[6.1.50].
-Unknown version schemes
+Unknown VERS types are
-are detected via test #link(<unknown-version-scheme-in-vers>)[6.2.51].
+detected via test #link(<unknown-vers-type>)[6.2.51].

 To implement this test it is deemed sufficient that the value of `name` matches the following regex: